armandvalsesia/FoodC5/README.md

 **FoodC5** is an R package providing an interface to a pre-trained C5.0 classification model.
 This C5.0 tree enable to predict whether any two food items are the same.
 It requires the following input parameters:

-* the similary between the two food names (can be computed with the [Foodmapping R package](https://github.com/armandvalsesia/Foodmapping))
+* fuzzy score: similary between the two food names
-* information on how much the two items differ in energy content (expressed as a percentage - see below)
+* information on how much the two items differ in energy content

+The fuzzy score can be computed with with the [Foodmapping R package](https://github.com/armandvalsesia/Foodmapping).
+The difference in energy content can be expressed as 100 * abs( itemA_energy_content - itemB_energy_content ) / itemA_energy_content.

 ## Installation